stfc/PSyclone/doc/developer_guide/coding-style.rst

 The directory structure of the PSyclone classes is as follows:

 domain:
-    This directory contains the various API specific classes.
+    This directory contains the various API-specific classes.

     domain/API_NAME:
         The following domains are currently supported: `lfric`, `gocean`, `nemo`.

         domain/API_NAME/transformations:
-            These directories contain for each API the api-specific transformations, typically using one of the classes in psyir/transformations as base class.
-Any transformation class should have the domain as postfix, and `Trans` as postfix (e.g. `GOceanExtractTrans`), and corresponding file name should start with the API name and end with `_trans.py` (e.g.
+            These directories contain the API-specific transformations,
-            `gocean_extract_trans.py`).
+            typically using one of the classes in psyir/transformations as a base class.
+Any transformation class should have the domain as prefix, and `Trans` as postfix (e.g. `GOceanExtractTrans`), and the corresponding file name should start with the API name and end with `_trans.py` (e.g. `gocean_extract_trans.py`).

 psyir:
     This directory contains all classes and functions related to the PSyIR